Mulkun Wirrpanda, recent bark and pole paintings

-In 1933 in remote north-east Arnhem Land, Dhakiyarr Wirrpanda, a Yolngu elder, was found guilty of spearing a policeman, Constable McColl, who had chained up his wife.
-This was Dhakiyarr’s land and that was his law.
+The story reaches back to the early years of the 20th century.
+In 1933 in north East Arnhem Land, dhakiyarr Wirrpanda, a yolngu Elder, was found guilty of spearing a policeman, Constable McColl, who had chained up dhakiyarr’s wife.
+This was dhakiyarr’s land and that was his law.

 Dhakiyarr went to Darwin to explain his actions and his people’s ways to the Northern Territory Supreme Court.
-For the first time in Australian history there was organised and vocal support for Dhakiyarr bringing the treatment of Aboriginal people to international attention.
-He was sentenced to death.
+For the first time in Australian history there was organised and vocal support for an Indigeous man, bringing the treatment of Aboriginal people to international attention.
+Dhakiyarr was sentenced to death.

 An appeal to the High Court made this the first case of an Aboriginal Australian to be heard in that court.
-The Court’s decision overturning the jury’s verdict and the judge’s sentence affirmed the right of Aboriginal people to a fair trial in Australian courts.
+The Court’s decision overturning the jury’s verdict and the judge’s sentence, affirmed the right of Aboriginal people to a fair trial in Australian courts: an extraordinary event in 1934, and one that set a precedent that we are still struggling to uphold today.
 The case, however, ended in tragedy.
-Within 24 hours of his release Dhakiyarr vanished.
+Within 24-hours of his release, on return home from his seven-month incarceration in Fannie Bay Gaol, Dhakiyarr vanished.

-The exhibition and accompanying seminar are set against the background of the Howard government's abrupt 'national emergency' response to child abuse in Aboriginal communities in the Northern Territory.
-The legislation includes a ban on consideration of cultural background or customary law in sentencing.
+The exhibition and accompanying seminar were set against the background of the Howard government’s abrupt ‘national emergency’ response to child abuse in Aboriginal communities in the Northern Territory.
+The legislation included a ban on consideration of cultural background or customary law in sentencing.
 This exhibition takes up the struggle for equal justice.

 About the Artist

-Mulkun Wirrpanda is widow to Wakuthi Marawili, a Madarrpa clan leader.
-She is also mother (by kinship) to senior artist Djambawa Marawili who chairs the Buku-Larrnggay Mulka Art Centre and Museum.
+Mulkun Wirrpanda was widow to Wakuthi Marawili, a Madarrpa clan leader.
+She was also mother (by kinship) to senior artist Djambawa Marawili who chairs the Buku-Larrnggay Mulka Art Centre and Museum.

 Buku-Larrnggay Mulka Art Centre & Museum